Procrastination is a challenge for many entrepreneurs.

 I work with my clients on 3 Year and 90 Days Goals.

-This gives them something specific to work towards, creates focus, builds confidence and increases capability.
+This gives them clarity and something specific to work towards, creates focus, builds confidence and increases capability.

 To get started, set 5 specific, measurable goals you want to achieve in the next 90 Days.